- Alfred Mendoza

 Rimfire

-Rimfire rounds, on the other hand, have a different outside appearance.
-The priming compound is at the rim of the cartridge, which looks like an extended percussion cap, widened.
+Rimfire rounds, on the other hand, are wildly different.
+The priming compound is located within the hollow rim protruding from the base of the case.

 Also Read: 7 Best Hand Priming Tools